basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 - Single large prime variation used to collect relations
 - Batch smoothness and trial division tests available
 - 1 cpu or parallel sieving available
-- Wiedemann algorithm used for the linear algebra step
+- Wiedemann algorithm or gaussian elimination available for the linear algebra step

 ##### Sources #####